Velliz/puko/readme.md

 Crafted with <3 from Bandung, Indonesia.

-Copyright 2016 - 2017 by Didit Velliz
+Copyright 2016 - present by Didit Velliz